markdenardo/sneaker_app/README.md

 Every page will have a home page which will return the user to the new user page.

+The user home page is a social media page where anyone can see everyone's purchase history.

+The user's show page will have every sneaker they purchased.

 The new user page will (eventually) have a log in.

 A user can view users, create a user, edit a user name, and delete a user.